The actor calls on the French film industry to confront sexual abuse during the César ceremony live - ExBulletin

 A few hours before the ceremony, French Culture Minister Rachida Dati criticized French cinema for having collectively turned a blind eye to sexual violence for decades.
 She praised Godrèche's courage to speak out and share his traumatic experience.

 Judith Godrché spoke of her pain in simple terms, Dati said.
-“She said, I was a child.
-You saw everything and no one said anything, declared the Minister of Culture in an interview with Le Film français magazine.
-She added: “This should be the start of a profound rethinking of French cinema.
+“She said: I was a child.
+We saw everything and no one said anything,” declared the Minister of Culture in an interview with Le Film français magazine.
+She added: “This should be the start of a profound rethinking of French cinema.”

 There is no impunity in the name of art, Dati said.
 Creative freedom is total, but we are not talking here about art, but about a crime against a child, she added.
 Having sexual relations with a child under 15 is a crime.